-Creta And Republic Form Strategic Partnership To Revolutionize Web3 And Metaverse Gaming
+Creta and Republic Form Strategic Partnership to Revolutionize Web3 and Metaverse Gaming

-(MENAFN- GlobeNewsWire - Nasdaq) Dubai, UAE, Feb.
-07, 2024 (GLOBE NEWSWIRE) -- Republic, international finance technology company, has deployed $2.6+ billion worth of investments into thousands of private ventures.
+(MENAFN- EmailWire) • Republic, international finance technology company, has deployed $2.6+ billion worth of investments into thousands of private ventures.

 Republic is an international financial technology company pioneering the transformation of finance and the democratization of investing.
 Headquartered in New York City, NY, Republic has a global presence with established operations in the UK, UAE, and South Korea.
 Backed by Valor Equity Partners, Galaxy Interactive, Morgan Stanley, Hashed, AngelList, and other leading institutions, Republic’s ecosystem has made it possible for 3+ million community members across 150+ countries to deploy $2.6+ billion into thousands of private ventures.
 In 2016, Republic Crypto was established as a division to service and consult both top venture-backed Web3 projects and major institutions alike, and is now considered the leading provider of web3 advisory services, specializing in digital economy design, full-spectrum tokenization, blockchain infrastructure, and digital asset management.